horaceyin/fastapi-algo-trading/README.md

 #### `python -m pipenv install`

-All the packages needed will be install after running the command.<br>
+All the packages needed will be installed after running the command.<br>
 Go back to [Available Scripts](#start) to start the project